itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 ## A general closed-form symbolic expression

-You can use the snippet below to generate the expression for any dimension $D$.
+You can use the [Code To Follow Along Proof Section](#code-to-follow-along-the-proof) to generate the expression for any dimension $D$.
 However, you could also go a step further and do the math using gamma functions and by separating the even and odd dimension values.
-We can end up writing a general expression for $D$ dimensions as below:
+We can end up writing a general expression for $D$ dimensions:

 $$
 E[P_D] = \frac{2^{D - 1} n^{-1 + \frac{1}{D}} \left(D - 1\right) \Gamma^{2}\left(\frac{D}{2}\right) \Gamma\left(1 - \frac{1}{D}\right) \Gamma^{- \frac{1}{D}}\left(\frac{D}{2} + 1\right)}{\Gamma\left(D - \frac{1}{2}\right)}